Skip to content

 The importance of buying ethical chocolate

 There’s no doubt about it, the Great British Public love chocolate.
 According to Divine, the UK ranks as the 7th largest chocolate consumer in the world.
-Given the popularity of this sweet treat, it is even more important to ensure you purchase ethical chocolate.
+Given the popularity of this sweet treat, it is all the more important to know which ethical chocolate brands in the UK you can trust.

 Our research: human rights and chocolate brands

 Our latest research found that many leading chocolate brands are still working with suppliers linked to human rights issues and child labour.
-This is why it’s so important purchase ethical chocolate.
+This is why it’s so important to purchase sustainable chocolate from ethical sources.

 The chocolate industry is riddled with human rights issues, including unfair pay, child labour, and even slavery.
-The majority of cocoa production occurs in countries where many people live below in absolute poverty and are exploited for cheap labour.
+The chocolate supply chain spans dozens of countries, and the majority of cocoa production occurs in countries where many people live in absolute poverty and are exploited for cheap labour.
 According to the Fairtrade Foundation, the average cocoa farmer is paid just 75p a day, even less than the cost of a chocolate bar.
+The UK’s Modern Slavery Act requires larger businesses to report on steps taken to address forced labour in their supply chains, including cocoa sourcing.

 Child labour and chocolate